climent/atreyu/README.md

 ## How do I build one ?

 You can find a [PCB](http://github.com/climent/atreyu/tree/main/pcb) for it.
 The board has been fully tested and the firmware is functional out of the box.
+A build guide is under construction.

 ## Can I do the handwired version?